FalveyLibraryTechnology/VuOwma/README.md

 6. Copy `config/autoload/local.php.dist` to `config/autoload/local.php`, and edit the
 resulting file.
 Be sure to set the correct username and password for access to the database you created in step 2, and set base_url to the URL where you exposed the web content in step 5.
-The webhook_url should be the Office 365 Webhook URL.
+The webhook_url should be the Office 365 or Workflow Webhook URL.
+The message_format should be set to the appropriate format expected by the webhook.

 7. Configure your other application(s) to point to the VuOwma endpoint instead of the Office 365 Webhook URL; now it will begin collecting messages for you.